Finite Type Invariants of w-Knotted Objects II: Tangles, Foams and the Kashiwara-Vergne Problem: w-Tangled Foams

-.
+There is a map $a\colon \sKTG \to \wTFo$, given by interpreting $\sKTG$ diagrams as $\wTFo$ diagrams.
+In particular, positive vertices (of edge orientations as shown in Figure \ref{fig:ZatVertices}) are interpreted as the $\wTFo$ vertex and negative vertices as the $\wTFo$ vertex .
 (The map $a$ can also be interpreted topologically as Satoh's tubing map.)
 The induced map $\alpha\colon \calA^u \to \calA^{sw}$ is as defined in Section \ref{subsec:sder}, that is, $\alpha$ maps each chord to the sum of its two possible orientations.
 Hence we can ask whether the two expansions are compatible (or can be chosen to be compatible), which takes us to the main result of this section:

-\uwsquare{{\xymatrix{ \sKTG \ar[d]^{Z^u} \ar[r]^a & \wTF \ar[d]^{Z^w} \\ \calA^u \ar[r]^\alpha & \calA^{sw} }}}
+\uwsquare{{\xymatrix{ \sKTG \ar[d]^{Z^u} \ar[r]^a & \wTFo \ar[d]^{Z^w} \\ \calA^u \ar[r]^\alpha & \calA^{sw} }}}

-\parpic(2in,1in)[r]{ \raisebox{-5mm}{ }} \begin{theorem} \picskip{4} Let $Z^u$ be a homomorphic expansion for $\sKTG$ with the properties that $\Phi$ is a horizontal chord associator and $n=e^{-c/4}\nu^{1/2}$ in the sense of Section \ref{subsubsec:Zu}.\footnote{It will become apparent that in the proof we only use slightly weaker but less aesthetic conditions on $Z^u$.} Then there exists a homomorphic expansion $Z^w$ for $\wTF$ compatible with $Z^u$ in the sense that the square on the right commutes.
+\parpic(2in,1in)[r]{ \raisebox{-5mm}{ }} \begin{theorem} \picskip{4} Let $Z^u$ be a homomorphic expansion for $\sKTG$ with the properties that $\Phi$ is a horizontal chord associator and $n=e^{-c/4}\nu^{1/2}$ in the sense of Section \ref{subsubsec:Zu}.\footnote{It will become apparent that in the proof we only use slightly weaker but less aesthetic conditions on $Z^u$.} Then there exists a homomorphic expansion $Z^w$ for $\wTFo$ compatible with $Z^u$ in the sense that the square on the right commutes.

-Furthermore, such $Z^w$ are in one to one correspondence\footnote{An even nicer theorem would be a classification of homomorphic expansions for the combined algebraic structure $\left(\sKTG\overset{a}{\longrightarrow}\wTF\right)$ in terms of solutions of the KV problem.
+Furthermore, such $Z^w$ are in one to one correspondence\footnote{An even nicer theorem would be a classification of homomorphic expansions for the combined algebraic structure $\left(\sKTG\overset{a}{\longrightarrow}\wTFo\right)$ in terms of solutions of the KV problem.
 The two obstacles to this are clarifying whether there is a free choice of $n$ for $Z^u$, and --- probably much harder --- how much of the horizontal chord condition is necessary for a compatible $Z^w$ to exist.} with ``symmetric solutions of the KV problem'' satisfying the KV equations \eqref{eq:ATKVEqns}, the ``twist equation'' \eqref{eq:TwistWithF} and the associator equation \eqref{eq:ATPhiandV}. \end{theorem}

 \picskip{0}Before moving on to the proof let us state and prove the following Lemma, to be used repeatedly in the proof of the theorem.